t8js/react-router/README.md

 ## Middleware

-The `useNavigationStart()` and `useNavigationComplete()` hooks define routing *middleware*, that is intermediate actions to be done before and after the route navigation occurs:
+The `useNavigationStart()` and `useNavigationComplete()` hooks define routing *middleware*, that is optional intermediate actions to be done before and after the route navigation occurs:

 ```jsx
 import { useNavigationComplete, useNavigationStart } from "@t8/react-router";